top of page

 BIOGRAPHY

-As Artistic Director of The Salon, London: Entertaining Mr. Sloane with Harriet Thorpe; The Einstein Letter with Sara Kestelman, his adaptation of Ibsen's Ghosts with Alan Cox and Wormholes starring Fantastic Beasts and Call the Midewife’s Victoria Yeates all at The Other Palace, London.
+Artistic Director of The Salon, London: Entertaining Mr. Sloane with Harriet Thorpe; The Einstein Letter with Sara Kestelman, his adaptation of Ibsen's Ghosts with Alan Cox and Wormholes starring Fantastic Beasts and Call the Midwife’s Victoria Yeates all at The Other Palace, London.

 As Artistic Director of Noël and Company, NYC: The Vortex with Edward Hibbert/ Suzanne Bertish; Design For Living; The Mousetrap directed by Larry Fuller starring Carole Shelley and Jill Paice; The Cherry Orchard with Suzanne Bertish; After the Dance; Liliom with Erin Davie; Ghosts with Michael Urie; What Every Woman Knows with Carole Shelley; Star Quality with Bebe Neuwirth at Lincoln Center.